nuprl/MultiPL-E/README.md

 Please visit the [website](https://nuprl.github.io/MultiPL-E/) or read our [paper](https://arxiv.org/abs/2208.08227) for more information.

+## Versions

+- Version 0.2.0

+  + This version was used to evaluate SantaCoder.

 ## Evaluation on Discovery

 These instructions will run inference and evaluation on the Northeastern